-You cannot execute SQL expressions directly in Web Designer for security reasons.
-Instead, this wizard helps you create SQL expressions that are stored in QBMLimitedSQL and linked to at least one permissions group in QBMGroupHasLimitedSQL.
+You cannot run SQL expressions directly in Web Designer for security reasons.
+Instead, this wizard helps you create SQL expressions that are stored in QBMLimitedSQL and linked to at least one permissions group in the QBMGroupHasLimitedSQL table.
 Your own collection node is added for the query.